- Payment Solutions

-When a client decides to use our PCI-DSS validated SaaS solutions, they know that NBS adheres to industry-leading PCI standards to manage our network, secure our web-based applications, and set policies across our organization.
-NBS has its own cyber security group, which works closely with the corporate cyber security group of parent company Nelnet, Inc. Together we employ an array of experts in compliance and security.
-We are assessed as a Level 1 PCI-DSS Service Provider, which means that NBS is responsible to ensure that:
+When a client decides to use our PCI-DSS validated SaaS solutions, they know our business adheres to industry-leading PCI standards to manage our network, secure our web-based applications, and set policies across our organization.
+Nelnet Campus Commerce has its own cyber security group, which works closely with the corporate cyber security group of parent company Nelnet, Inc. Together we employ an array of experts in compliance and security.
+We are assessed as a Level 1 PCI-DSS Service Provider, which means that our businesses responsibility ensures that:

-- A PCI DSS assessment is completed annually by an external PCI-Qualified Security Assessor (PCI-QSA)
+- An annual PCI DSS assessment is completed annually by an external PCI-Qualified Security Assessor (PCI-QSA)

 - A vulnerability management process is in place that includes regular scans and penetration testing as well as timely patching based on risk:

 - The application is developed, installed, configured and maintained to meet or exceed PCI-DSS requirements